dclnbrght/web/content-software/ai-assisted-threat-modelling.md

 ### Diagram Preparation and Input
 Start by creating a dataflow diagram of your system using either [Mermaid](https://mermaid.js.org/) or [ArchiMate](https://www.opengroup.org/archimate-forum/archimate-overview).

-If you're not sure how to create a Mermaid flow diagram, you can write a description of the system components and data flows in a text file and use the prompt provided to create a Mermaid diagram.
+If you're not sure how to create a [Mermaid flow diagram](https://mermaid.js.org/syntax/flowchart.html), you can write a description of the system components and data flows in a text file and use the "/mermaid-flow-diagram-create" prompt to create a Mermaid diagram.

-If you're familiar with ArchiMate you can use the [ArchiScribe MCP Server](https://github.com/dclnbrght/archiscribe-mcp) to fetch data directly from your ArchiMate models.
+If you're familiar with ArchiMate you can use the [ArchiScribe MCP Server](/software/archiscribe-mcp-server/) to fetch data directly from your ArchiMate models.
+A data flow diagram can be created with Application Components connected by Flow relationships.
+Grouping elements can be used for trust boundaries, by adding a Stereotype property with a value of "Trust Boundary".

 ### Automated Threat Identification
 Once the input diagram is ready, instruct your AI agent to run the threat modelling exercise, to identify potential threats across the system's components and data flows.